 Banana pancakes stacked on a plate

 Banana Pancakes are an excellent way to use up ripe bananas.
+The pancakes are fluffy and sweetened with the bananas and an optional tablespoon of sugar.
 You can use cold ingredients straight from the fridge, the batter refrigerates well, and the pancakes reheat great.
-Serve banana pancakes with more sliced banana, toasted pecans and maple syrup.
+Serve banana pancakes with more sliced banana, toasted pecans, and maple syrup.

 Prep Time: 18 minutes